gbraad/mscrolls-brahman/ifi/ifi.md

    Request back-end to emit `savedata` with current game state.

 * `loaddata: "game-state"`
     The entire game state is sent to restore a game position.
-The string "game-state" is _entirely_ back-end specific, for example base64 encoded binary data, whose content and meaning is only known to the back-end.
+The string "game-state" is _entirely_ back-end specific, for example base85 (see base85.h) encoded binary data, whose content and meaning is only known to the back-end.
 This will include any internal headers, formatting, version numbers etc.

     The "game-state" string will correspond _exactly_ to one previously sent through `savedata` earlier.